mingjunsiek/CZ4153-Decentralized-Exchange-Project/README.md

 In the Token's Order Book, it is used to store the **Limit Orders** that users had made in the exchange.
 A limit order has a price and amount.
 In order to easily insert new **Limit Orders**, we shall do the following:

 1. In each Order Book, it stores multiple **Price** which are linked together using a linked list.
 This **Price** are inserted in ascending order.
-2. We used a linked list as this allows for easier insertion of new prices as well as to remove the **Price** when it's orders has been fully filled.
+2. We used a linked list as this allows for easier insertion of new prices.
+3. Deletion of **Price** when there are no more **Amount** nodes in it is achieved by connecting it's sibling nodes to each other instead of that **Price** node.
-3. In each **Price**, there may be one or more **Amount**.
+4. In each **Price**, there may be one or more **Amount**.
-4. We also used a linked list to connect these **Amount** but it is not used to insert the **Amount** in an order.
+5. We also used a linked list to connect these **Amount** but it is not used to insert the **Amount** in an order.
 The linked list is to allow for easier deletion of **Amount** when an order has been fully filled or when an order is deleted by the user.
+6. Deletion of **Amount** node is the same as **Price**.
-5. The nodes in **Amount** are inserted based on a Queue system.
+7. The nodes in **Amount** are inserted based on a Queue system.
 The oldest orders have a higher priority than the newer orders.
 New orders are place behind older orders.

 ## 3.2 Buy Limit Order